Governors State Home >> Student Affairs >> Student Life>> Leadership Institute

 Participation in the Graduate Leadership Scholars Program is exclusive to graduate students.

 As part of the program requirements, students will be asked to select and participate in three (or more) workshops.
-Workshop topics include:
+Past workshops topics have included:

 - Multicultural Leadership, presented by Katherine Helm-Lewis, Licensed Clinical Psychologist